ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Sigmas used to enhance network-like structures

-  If greater than 0, spotMAX will apply a ridge filter (more specifically, the `Sato filter`_) that will enhance network-like structures.
+  If greater than 0, SpotMAX will apply a ridge filter (more specifically, the `Sato filter`_) that will enhance network-like structures.
 This parameter will require some experimentation, but a good starting value is a single sigma =  ``1.0``.
 If the reference channel mask should be smoother you can add a